 The best references will be comprehensive from a source that knows the applicant well, with at least one from a PA.

-A competitive MEDEX applicant will live (or have lived), have a strong connection to, or a desire to work in the MEDEX service region of Washington, Wyoming, Alaska, Montana, or Idaho.
+A competitive MEDEX applicant will live (or have lived), have a strong connection to, or a desire to work in the MEDEX service region of Washington, Wyoming, Alaska, Montana, Idaho or Hawaii.
 MEDEX looks for applicants who have a commitment to serving the healthcare needs of the WWAMI region, in addition to exceeding minimum requirements to apply to MEDEX.